-Sweetshrub (Calycanthus floridus) has many common names, including Carolina allspice, strawberry-bush, sweet bubby, sweet Betsy and spicebush.
+Sweetshrub (Calycanthus floridus) has many common names, including Carolina allspice, strawberry-bush, sweet bubby, sweet Betsy, and spicebush.
 As these names indicate, it is valued for the sweet, often fruity fragrance of its flowers.
 Sweetshrub is native along the east coast from Pennsylvania south to northern Florida and west to Mississippi.
-In South Carolina it is native in the Upstate and Central regions, and grows well throughout the state.
+In South Carolina, it is native to the Upstate and Central regions.
+It is hardy in USDA planting zones 4 to 9 and grows well throughout the state.

 Mature Height/Spread